-A compact landlocked country Malawi is incredibly diverse – from flatter plains to highlands, forests and mountains.
-Lake Malawi fills Malawi’s stretch of the Rift Valley and is Africa’s third largest lake, stretching for over 580kms from north to south.
+Surrounded by Zambia, Tanzania and Mozambique, Malawi is a compact landlocked country, Despite its small size Malawi is incredibly diverse – from flatter plains to highlands, forests and mountains.
+Lake Malawi is the jewel in the crown and fills Malawi’s stretch of the Rift Valley.
+It is Africa’s third largest lake, stretching for over 580kms from north to south.
 The Lake contains more species of fish than any other comparable body of water on Earth!
-Lake Malawi dominates the geography of Malawi and provides a livelihood for many Malawians.
+Lake Malawi dominates the geography and provides a livelihood for many Malawians.
 It also creates the perfect environment for those who crave sandy beaches, warm waters and plenty of activities.
-Stay in its shores and laze on the soft, sandy beaches, enjoy water sports such as snorkelling diving and sailing, and visit local fishing villages.
+Stay on its shores and laze on the soft, sandy beaches, enjoy a range of water sports including snorkelling diving and sailing, and take the time to visit local fishing villages.

 When to visit - seasons